denniskigen/ampath-forms/pages/index.md

   </div>
 </h1>

 AMPATH Forms is a tool that helps you build and render OpenMRS form schemas.
-It consists of a form builder and a form engine.
+Conceptually, AMPATH Forms refers to a combination of two things - a [form builder](https://github.com/ampath/ngx-openmrs-formbuilder) and a [form engine](https://github.com/ampath/ngx-openmrs-formentry).
 The form builder enables users to build form schemas of arbitrary complexity.
-These schemas can be built interactively or by writing JSON code inside the Schema editor.
-Once built, the form engine processes and renders these schemas.
-Users can test their forms within the form builder as well as saving them either locally or to a server.
-Once published, these forms can be made available to a frontend for data entry.
+These schemas can be built interactively or by writing JSON code inside an embedded code editor.
+These schemas then get built and compiled by the form engine.
+The output of this process is a visual representation of the schema that users can interact with to enter data, test validations and more.
+These visual representations are an accurate mapping of how the related forms would appear in your frontend.
+Users can then save their forms to a server, making them available for use in a frontend for data entry.

 <div className="py-20">![App screenshot](/screens/screen.png)</div>